Fenty Savage:Here’s How Rihanna Showed Support To Megan Thee Stallion While ALSO Pettily Shading The HELL Out Of Draya Michele

 Since then there has been speculation that Draya got dropped by Fenty Savage as an ambassador.
 As you know, Rihanna is a domestic violence survivor, having been assaulted by Chris Brown in the past.
 The response to Draya’s comments were swift as rumors floated that Fenty dropped her.
 Then this happened:

 Rih and company sent a care package including that banging lingerie and a note of positivity.
 That’s gotta be Rih’s way of letting the world know who she supports in all of this.
+Recently, Megan Thee Stallion became a brand ambassador for the Savage X Fenty 2020 summer campaign.
+So, it’s great to see that Boss babe Rih is riding for Megan throughout this tough time period.

 We love to see it as much as Draya probably hates to see it.